With his death in a plane crash Feb. 3, 1959, J.P. Richardson became a rock music icon.

 7 years ago

-Taught to play the guitar and piano by his mother (to the dismay of his oilfield worker father) many of Jape’s early songs reflect the loss of his high-school love, whose parents warned her away from the aspiring musician, despite his planned pre-law curriculum at the local university.
+Taught to play the guitar and piano by his mother (to the dismay of his oilfield worker father), many of Jape’s early songs reflect the loss of his high-school love, whose parents warned her away from him (even though he was planning to study pre-law at the local university).
 Fearful of his musical aspirations, they steered her into the arms of a local jewelry store assistant manager, whose prospects appeared to be brighter.

 His radio career began soon after Jape saw local radio station KTRM’s owner speak at Lamar College.
 Career underway, in 1955 he married Adrianne Joy Fryou, nicknamed “Teatsy” because her father said she was no bigger than a tse-tse fly.
 He credited her with mending his heart, and her influence on him can be heard in Jape’s plaintive country western waltz “Beggar to a King.”